Next Start

 So how can shop owners effectively manage the busy season while maintaining a steady flow of work through the winter?

 Jim has found that the best way to manage seasonality is to keep detailed records of each one of his customers throughout the year.
-Typically, he reaches out to his customers in September and encourages them to bring their bikes in for repairs they may have put off during riding season.
+Typically, he reaches out to his customers in September and encourages them to bring their bikes in for repairs they may have put off during the riding season.

 By following this method, Jim is able to work on projects during the winter and lighten his workload during the spring (which is typically very busy).
 This also makes it so that his clients’ bikes are ready to go when riding season rolls around.